11Hassain/QR-Code/README.md

-# MyRep
+# QR-Code
-This is my repository
+This is my rep where i put the QR code using Python
-Hello world!
-I'm Hassain